-Two new cases for Hawke's Bay, one at Taradale High
+Two new cases for HB, one at Taradale High

 A DHB spokeswoman said Whitmore Park was administering the Covid vaccination on Thursday, and therefore couldn't undertake tests at the same time.

-Napier residents telephoning to book tests via the clinic next to The Doctor's Napier were met with an automatic message advising tests were in "extremely high demand" and to call back later or book online.
+Napier residents phoning to book tests via the clinic next to The Doctor's Napier were met with an automatic message advising tests were in "extremely high demand" and to call back later or book online.

 The automatic message also said there would be a 24 or 48 hour delay in getting a Covid test.